Wolf’s Lair and Gdańsk – A road trip through my birth country Poland (part 1)

 I admit, when visiting outside the tourist area it helps speaking the language as not many speak english here (esp. the older generation).
 However I would recommend to give Poland a chance.
 You won’t be disappointed.

 As for me, I was looking forward to explore northern Poland more.
-Especially after the stunning Baltic states.
+Especially after the stunning Baltic States.
 And Wolf’s Lair and Gdańsk were on my list to see.
 And WOW.. !

 The Wolf’s Lair

 Hitler spent quite a lot of time there during the war but all headquarters have been blown up by the Germans 48 hours before the arrival of the Soviet forces (Jan 1945).
 (A bit of history here).
 It was quite amazing seeing it.
-The amount and thickness of concrete used and the average size of the bunkers were huge.
+The amount and thickness of concrete used, and the average size of the bunkers all over the place, were huge.
 Especially noticeable me standing next to it.
-Now it all seems like part of the Forrest.
-So why did he choose this part of the country?
-For the hidden spot maybe?

 Gdańsk